Clinical Training

 Luminal Consultation Service

 On the Luminal Consultation Service, fellows develop expertise in the diagnosis and management of hospitalized patients with various gastrointestinal illnesses and complaints related to the luminal GI tract.
-Under the supervision of an attending gastroenterologist, fellows perform consultationsand provide follow-up care for inpatients at UNC Medical Center experiencing a variety of GI luminal disorders, including upper & lower GI bleeding, inflammatory bowel disease, functional bowel & motility disorders, dysphagia, abdominal pain, and diarrhea.
-For continuity of care, fellows are encouraged to perform endoscopic procedures for these patients, especially in emergency cases, and provide post-discharge outpatient care for patients who are not already established with another gastroenterology attending, advanced practice provider, or fellow.
-This service includes two fellows and often one or more rotating residents and medical students on the team, which provides extensive opportunities for fellows to hone their cognitive and bedside teaching skills.
+Under the supervision of an attending gastroenterologist, fellows perform consultations and provide follow-up care for inpatients at UNC Medical Center experiencing a variety of GI luminal disorders, including upper & lower GI bleeding, inflammatory bowel disease, functional bowel & motility disorders, dysphagia, abdominal pain, and diarrhea.
+For continuity of care, fellows perform endoscopic procedures for the patients they see in consultation and provide post-discharge outpatient care for patients who are not already established with another gastroenterology attending, advanced practice provider, or fellow.
+This service includes two fellows to split consultation responsibilities and maximize continuity of care with endoscopic procedures.
+In addition, often one or more rotating residents and/or medical students are on the team, which provides extensive opportunities for fellows to hone their cognitive and bedside teaching skills.

 Hepatology Consultation Service

 On the Hepatology Consultation Service, fellows develop expertise in the diagnosis and management of hospitalized patients with liver diseases.
 Like the Luminal Consult Service, fellows perform consultations on hospitalized patients at UNC Medical Center.
 During this rotation, fellows see patients with disorders such as acute liver failure, decompensated liver diseases, variceal bleeding, hepatic encephalopathy, spontaneous bacterial peritonitis, post-liver transplant complications, abnormal liver enzymes/function tests, and various other conditions.
-For continuity of care, fellows are encouraged to perform the liver biopsies and endoscopic procedures on these patients, especially in emergency cases.
+Fellows will also gain primary experience with liver transplant evaluation and listing.
+For continuity of care, fellows are encouraged to perform endoscopic procedures on these patients, especially in emergency cases.
 Patients seen in consultation who are not previously seen by a specific GI faculty member or fellow at UNC are subsequently managed by the fellow in continuity clinic should follow-up become necessary.
 This service typically has one or more rotating residents or medical students on the team, which provides extensive opportunities for fellows to hone their cognitive and bedside teaching skills, and to lead a healthcare team.
-Fellows on this rotation also participate in liver conferences including liver pathology conference, multidisciplinary pancreatobiliary conference and transplant selection conference.
+Fellows on this rotation also participate in liver conferences including liver pathology conference, multidisciplinary hepatobiliary conference and transplant selection conference.
+In addition to the fellow, this service is supported by an experienced nurse practioner who helps in the coordination and management of care for patients that are immediately pre-transplant and post-transplant.

 Ambulatory Rotation

-The Ambulatory Rotation is one of the unique features of the UNC GI & Hepatology Fellowship Program.
-During the Ambulatory Rotation, fellows spend half-days rotating through our numerous sub-specialty programs in our centers of excellence, working alongside expert faculty in inflammatory bowel disease, esophageal diseases, functional bowel disorders, motility disorders, and pancreaticobiliary disease.
+The Ambulatory Rotations are one of the unique features of the UNC GI & Hepatology Fellowship Program.
+During the Ambulatory Rotations, fellows spend half-days rotating through our numerous sub-specialty programs in our centers of excellence, working alongside expert faculty in inflammatory bowel disease, esophageal diseases, functional bowel disorders, motility disorders, and hepatology.
 Within these clinics, fellows get experience seeing tertiary and quaternary care referrals while working with world-renowned experts, such as Hans Herfarth (IBD) and Nick Shaheen (esophageal disease).
-During ambulatory time, fellows also have exposure to the work up of urgent outpatient referrals in a weekly urgent clinic.
+During ambulatory time, fellows also have exposure to the work up of urgent outpatient referrals in a weekly urgent clinic as well as weekly continuity clinic.

 Ambulatory Hepatology Rotation